 - Tightness in throat

-Pregnant women are at an increased risk of complications.
-The procedure may be harmful to the fetus.
-It should not be done in pregnant women.
+The procedure may be harmful to a fetus.
+It is not recommended for pregnant women.
 Nursing mothers should stop breastfeeding for at least a week after the procedure.

 What to Expect